 This is a tool that would likely only be used in the case of small to medium-size banks, not domestic systemically important banks (D-SIBs).

 CDIC can take control of a failing bank for a short period of time to complete its sale, merger or restructuring.
-The sale would ensure that critical banking operations continue and insured deposits are protected.
+The sale would ensure that insured deposits are protected.
 With the approval of the government, a forced sale would be used when shareholder consent of the transaction is not expected or the time to obtain consent would take too long.